NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 └── target
 ```

-Last but not least, here is the updated architecture diagram highlighting that also the clients are using a shared library from the workspace:
+Last but not least,
+here is the updated architecture diagram highlighting that also the clients are now using a shared library from the workspace:

 <div align="center">
     <img src="diagram2.png" alt="Case study diagram"/>